 - Grab the last of your belongings.
 Your toothbrush and toiletries and those last snacks from the kitchen need to get tucked away.
 Most of it can go in your moving essentials bag.

 - Place floor protectors throughout your home.
 Some moving companies might bring their materials, but don’t expect your movers to be taking off their shoes!

 - Dispose of trash and recycling.
 Hopefully, you don’t have much left, but anything remaining should go into your building’s receptacles or to the transfer station.

 - Check your closets, drawers, and every room one more time.
 Make sure nothing has been left behind in some sneaky corner.
 Don’t forget the basement or attic storage area if you have one.

 - One final clean.
 If you are doing the cleaning, plan to spend some time after the movers leave making sure everything is ready.
 If you have hired a cleaning service, hopefully, the timing works out perfectly and they can swoop in for a cleaning after the movers leave!

 And finally, it’s time to say goodbye to your old place, and hello to a fresh start!
-Whether you’re moving just across town or all the way across the country, you’re well organized with our moving timeline checklist.
+Whether you’re moving just across town or the country, you’re well organized with our moving timeline checklist.